Right Arrow

 9 minutes

-Workplace injuries don’t just hurt people—they also hurt the bottom line.
-OSHA penalties for safety violations in colleges and universities can be substantial, with fines ranging from a few thousand dollars to well over $75,000 for serious incidents.
-The good news?
-With the right safety systems—including AI video intelligence—these penalties, and the suffering behind them, can be avoided.
+Beyond the human impact, workplace injuries affect an institution's bottom line.
+OSHA penalties for safety violations can be substantial, with fines ranging from thousands to over $75,000 for serious incidents.
+With the right safety systems—including video AI—these penalties and the incidents that cause them can be reduced.

-2. Contact with Objects and Equipment
+1. Contact with Objects and Equipment

 Contact with Objects and Equipment